 - You can see penguins and possums right in Melbourne: Melbourne Evening Nature Tour

-- A post about Melbourne winter: Yarra River walk in Melbourne
+- A post about Melbourne winter and walking along the Yarra River: Yarra River walk in Central Melbourne

 - A big event in Melbourne is the Formula 1 Australian Grand Prix that’s held each the autumn.

-- How does it feel to return to Melbourne and start living there again?
+- How does it feel to return to Melbourne from Europe and start living there again?
 Settling in Melbourne

 Driving from Melbourne to Sydney:

-- I have written a series of posts on the Melbourne to Sydney coastal route that we made on campervan, dividing this wonderful driving route in sections.
-You can begin reading it here: Melbourne to Sydney Drive along Coast
+- I have written a series of posts on the Melbourne to Sydney coastal road that we made on campervan.
+The story will begin here: Melbourne to Sydney Drive along Coast